 ***EVENT IS NOW SOLD OUT***

 Fancy seeing our first two tunnel boring machines (TBM)?
-This is your chance to take a tour of the Metro Tunnel Project’s new North Melbourne Station site, near Arden Street, where our first two TBMs will soon be launched to create the tunnels for the trains that will transform Melbourne’s rail network.
+This is your chance to take a tour of the Metro Tunnel Project’s Arden Station site, near Arden Street, where our first two TBMs will soon be launched to create the tunnels for the trains that will transform Melbourne’s rail network.

 On Sunday 4 August, small groups will tour the above ground construction site and get a rare look into the world of this city-defining mega project.
 The tours will showcase the development of the site to date including construction of the station box TBM assembly and provide information on the new station and legacy design.

 This is a not-to-be-missed opportunity ahead of the upcoming launch of our first two TBMs, Joan (named after Victoria’s first female Premier, Joan Kirner) and Meg (named after Australian cricketer Meg Lanning).
 Safety clothing, including hard hats and hi-vis vests, will be provided for all attendees.